PRECIOUS-Gold eases as dollar holds near multi-month high

 * Silver matches its lowest since Jan.
 21, 2016

-* SPDR Gold Trust holdings fell on Tuesday (Recasts, updates prices and adds comments)
+* SPDR Gold Trust holdings fell on Tuesday (Updates prices)

 By Sumita Layek

-Nov 14 (Reuters) - Gold fell on Wednesday as the dollar held near a multi-month high, buoyed by interest from investors seeking cover from sliding stocks and by prospects for higher U.S. interest rates.
+Nov 14 (Reuters) - Gold prices fell on Wednesday as the dollar held near a multi-month high buoyed by interest from investors seeking cover from sliding stocks and by prospects for higher U.S. interest rates.

 “The continuing dollar strength is weighing on gold.
 What people are doing is selling everything to buy the dollar and that includes gold,” said Alasdair Macleod, head of research at GoldMoney.com.

-The dollar index, a gauge of its value versus major currencies, was firm near a 16-month high, after retracing slightly earlier in the session as investors took profits, prompted by gains in the euro and sterling on the back of growing confidence about a draft Brexit deal.
+The dollar index, a gauge of its value versus major currencies, was firm near a 16-month high, after retracing slightly earlier in the session as investors took profits prompted by gains in the euro and sterling on growing confidence about a draft Brexit deal.

 The British cabinet will meet at 1400 GMT to consider the withdrawal agreement.